 Butter a 12-by-4-inch or 7-inch square tin.

-In a large, deep pan saucepan (absolute 4 pint minimum but preferably larger; a stock pot works very well) heat the milk to a low simmer then add the butter.
+In a large, deep pan saucepan (4-pint minimum but preferably larger), heat the milk to a low simmer then add the butter.
 Stir until melted.

 Add the sugar and stir until all the sugar has dissolved.
-Raise the heat to high and bring the sugar to a hard boil for 5 minutes (the mixture should boil really fiercely which helps to reduce the liquid and color the mixture) stirring all the time to prevent the sugar from sticking and burning.
+Raise the heat to high and bring the sugar to a hard boil for 5 minutes, stirring all the time to prevent the sugar from sticking and burning.
 If you have a thermometer take the temperature to 250 F (also known as hard ball stage in candy and toffee making).

-Once the sugar is boiling, slowly add the condensed milk.
-Be careful; the sugar is at a very high temperature and may splatter.
-Stir well then lower the heat and simmer for 20 minutes.
-The mixture will bubble and resemble a moon crater, but don't be put off, keep cooking.
+Slowly add the condensed milk.
+Be careful; the sugar is at a high temperature and may splatter.
+Stir well, then lower the heat and simmer for 20 minutes.
+The mixture will bubble and resemble a moon crater; keep cooking.
 The mixture will also start to slightly darken.

-After 20 minutes or once the mixture is visibly thickened, remove the pan from the stove and beat the mixture vigorously for 5 to 10 minutes (you could use an electric mixer here as it will save your arm from aching.
+Once the mixture is visibly thickened, remove the pan from the stove and beat the mixture vigorously for 5 to 10 minutes; you could use an electric mixer here as it will save your arm from aching.

 Add any optional flavorings.

 When the tablet is cool, but still soft, cut into 1-inch squares; you can even put the pan in the freezer to make sure it is completely cold.

 Wrap in greaseproof paper and store in an airtight tin.

-Tablet can be flavored as desired by simply adding a few drops flavoring; favorites include peppermint, whiskey, or vanilla.
+- Tablet can be flavored as desired by simply adding a few drops flavoring; favorites include peppermint, whisky, or vanilla.